antonioromero/photo-timestamp-renamer/README.md

 What do I need to run it?
 -------------------------
 You only need the the PIL module.
-You can get it using pip:
+You can get Pillow instead PIL using pip as recomended [here](http://stackoverflow.com/questions/20060096/installing-pil-with-pip#answer-20061019).

 ```
-pip install PIL
+pip install Pillow
 ```